Thursday, September 24, 2009

 *

-Baxter & SD23's Board of Trustees appear out of touch & a mob of hypocrites.
+Baxter & SD23's Board of Trustees appear out of touch & a group of hypocrites.
 Click on Hypocrites

 *